Family owned orchard and juice company The Great Australian Squeeze is now using solar energy to operate its packing shed and juice factory.

 National Australia Bank (NAB) is the first Australian bank to launch a green bond backed by residential mortgages that meet international low carbon buildings criteria.

-The 150MW (AC) Coleambally Solar Farm under construction in southern NSW, is expected to generate enough electricity to power more than 50,000 households when complete.
+The 150MW (AC) Coleambally Solar Farm in southern NSW, is expected to generate enough electricity to power more than 50,000 households.

-The High Income Sustainable Office Trust (HISOT) works to improve the energy performance of commercial office properties in major metropolitan markets on the eastern seaboard.
+The High Income Sustainable Office Trust (HISOT) aims to improve the energy performance of existing commercial office buildings in major metropolitan markets on the eastern seaboard.

 The Oakey Solar Farm in south-east Queensland is expected to deliver enough renewable energy to power around 24,000 homes, while using forecasting technology that will help enhance grid stability and energy reliability.